-The Contractor(s): (Check a or b) a.
-Employs fewer than 15 persons.

-oursuant to section 84.7 (a) of the regulation (45 C.F.R. ing person(s) to coordinate its efforts to comply with the DHHS
+b.
+Employs 15 or more persons and, pursuant to section 84.7 (a) of the regulation (45 C.F.R.
+84.7 (a), has designated the following person(s) to coordinate its efforts to comply with the DHHS regulation.

 Name of 504 Person:

 Name of Contractor(s):

 Street Address or P.O.
 Box:

 City, State, Zip Code:

-I certify that the above information is o complete and correct to the best of my knowledge
+r certify that the above information is c I certify that the above information is complete and correct to the best of my knowledge

 Signature:

 Title of Authorized Official:

 Date:

-Exception: DHHS regulations state that: "If a recipient with fewer than 15 employees finds that, after consultation with a disabled person seeking its services, there is no method of complying with (the facility accessibility regulations) other than making a significant alteration in its existing facilities, the recipient may, as an alternative, refer the handicapped person to other providers of those services that are accessible."
+\Exception: DHHS regulations state that: "If a recipient with fewer than 15 employees finds that, after consultation with a disabled person seeking its services, there is no method of complying with (the facility accessibility regulations) other than making a significant alteration in its existing facilities, the recipient may, as an alternative, refer the handicapped person to other providers of those services that are accessible."